diodesign/diosix/docs/build.md

 reliance on external package managers or network downloads, maintaining build speed and offline reliability.

----

-## Dynamic port discovery and target selection
+### Dynamic port discovery and target selection

-During the configure phase, the `build.zig` script scans the target configuration directory to discover available hardware ports and list them in the compiler help options.
+During the configure phase, the `build.zig` program scans the target configuration directory to discover available hardware ports and, if necessary, lists them in the compiler help options.

 The build system determines the default target system by reading a global configuration file located at `hypervisor/hw/ports/default.yaml`.
 This file